Planning for peak, Black Friday and every eventuality

 Secondly, with online shopping (particularly fashion), returns are likely.
 There’s no physical trying on aspect and consumers have more time with the item to assess whether they actually need it.
 Processing those returns in-house can be costly, not just in monetary terms, but time too.
 A third-party logistics partner will manage the whole returns service for you; inspecting damaged items, initiating refunds, sending out replacements – all of it.

 Always plan ahead.
 It wasn’t raining when Noah built the ark.- Richard Cushing

-Merchandise, fulfillment, and shipping have been major concerns of all brands of all sizes over the past few months – but they don’t have to be moving forward.
-Now is a good time to set up your outsourced fulfillment if you haven’t already.
+Merchandise, fulfilment, and shipping have been major concerns of all brands of all sizes over the past few months – but they don’t have to be moving forward.
+Now is a good time to set up your outsourced fulfilment if you haven’t already.

 Statistics correct at time of publishing, August 2020.